 Cara Heads Slaughter, M.A., OLY, Owner, Head Coach

-Olympian / International Coach / USAW Hall of Fame
+Olympian / Senior International Coach / USAW Hall of Fame

 Cara Heads Slaughter is one of the most sought-after weightlifting coaches in the DC metro region providing guidance to over 100 athletes and coaches each week.
-Certified as a USAW International Coach, Cara has served as a competition coach at every level- local, national and international, including as a coach at the 2016 USA Olympic Team Trials.
+Certified by USA Weightlifting as a Senior International Coach, Cara has served as a competition coach at every level- local, national and international including coaching seven members of Team USA.
 Athletes under Cara's guidance have earned numerous medals at national and international competitions.
 Cara earned a master's degree in sociology from the University of Colorado Colorado Springs.
 Additionally, Cara is certified as a IWF Coach Course Instructor and a USAW Coach Course Lead Instructor.
 Cara has been appointed by USA Weightlifting to assist at numerous USAW training camps, as a Team Leader and Team Coach of international teams, and as a two-time presenter at the USAW Coaching Symposium.

 In 2020, Cara successfully completed the International Coach Enrichment Certificate Program administered under the auspices of the International Olympic Committee's Olympic Solidarity Commission.
 As well, Cara has been named as a Community Ambassador of the newly appointed Team USA Council on Racial and Social Justice to address the rules and systems in the Olympic and Paralympic movements that create barriers to progress.